harfbuzz-raku/HarfBuzz-raku/README.md

 HarfBuzz is a Raku module that provides access to a small subset of the native HarfBuzz library.

-The subset is suitable for typesetting programs that need to deal with complex languages like Devanagari, Hebrew or Arabic.
+The subset is suitable for typesetting programs, whether they need to do basic glyph selection and layout, or deal with complex languages like Devanagari, Hebrew or Arabic.

 Following the above example, the returned info is an array of hashes, one element for each glyph to be typeset.
 The hash contains the following items: